 Master of Arts in Counseling

-The Department of Psychology offers a 60-credit graduate program in psychology designed to serve the student who plans to enter the applied fields of psychology after receiving the M.A.
+The Department of Psychology offers a 60-credit graduate program in counseling designed to serve the student who plans to enter the applied fields of counseling after receiving the M.A.
 The program offers four specialized tracks: school guidance counseling, school adjustment counseling (non-licensure), forensic mental health counseling and mental health counseling.

 The M.A. program must be completed within seven years of the first course counted toward the degree.
 Since courses are offered in a sequence rather than each semester, planning with advisors is imperative.
 Upon acceptance into the program, the student is assigned an advisor who will assist in planning a program to fit individual needs.
 There will be continual evaluation during the course of study with students apprised of their progress.
 A favorable evaluation is necessary for continuation in the program.
 The granting of the degree is based on professional competence, completion of the program of study, and satisfactory performance in a comprehensive exam or professional portfolio.